linien-org/linien/README.md

 Starting with Linien 2.0, only RedPitaya OS 2.x is supported.
 Linien 1.x works on RedPitaya OS but is no longer actively maintain.

-If you want to use the python interface you should [install it using pip](#installation-with-pip).

 ### Standalone binary

 You can download standalone binaries for Windows on [the releases page](https://github.com/linien-org/linien/releases) (download the binary in the assets section of the latest version).
-For Linux users, we recommend installation via pip.
+For Linux users, we recommend installation of `linien-gui` via pip.

 ### Installation with pip